Skip to main content

 A tag is a key-value pair that can be added to any metadata resource, such as a workflow, task, schedule, secret, and so on.

-Tags serve as a useful shorthand for sharing permissions across many resources or users.
-When you grant tag permissions to a group or application, it provides access to all resources containing that tag.
+Tags allow you to grant access to multiple resources at once when used in permission assignments.
+When you grant tag permissions to a group or application, it provides access to all resources that contain that tag.

 Roles